 Keyboarding & Digital Citizenship Workshop will provide best practices of how to implement keyboarding skills in the classroom, virtually or through a hybrid approach.
 You will leave with a library of award-winning strategies to help your students succeed with today's computer-based assignments and testing.
 This is a live, virtual, instructor-led workshop.
 This is an intermediate level workshop and is approved Provider of Continuing Education by the American Occupational Therapy Association, Inc.

-Discover four areas to focus on prior to beginning handwriting instruction with students in special education.
-This workshop will provide strategies, including boosting alphabet knowledge, tips for postural stability, ways to promote social and emotional and fine motor skills which will enhance the foundational skills students need in order to write.
+Discover five areas to focus on prior to beginning handwriting instruction with students in special education.
+This workshop will provide strategies, including boosting alphabet knowledge, tips for postural stability, ways to promote social and emotional and fine motor skills, and visual motor skills which will enhance the foundational skills students need to write.
 This workshop is intended for occupational therapists and special educators working with children in grades Pre-K-5th.

 Effective Handwriting Practice should be Motivating, Multisensory, and Meaningful.
 This workshop will inspire you with practical handwriting strategies, activities, and suggested materials you can use with your students and share with families to promote learning at home.
 With these methods, you and your students' families will be empowered to help children become better prepared to write in all subjects at school.
 You will also learn how to assess the individual learning needs of your students and track progress.
 This workshop is intended for occupational therapists and special educators working with children in grades Pre-K-5th.